alessandro-giusti/rock-paper-scissors/README.md

 *RPS App* and *RPS Server* contain (unrealeased and pre-alpha quality) supporting software, i.e. an android app to automate data collection and its server component.

+*Datasets* contain a number of datasets.
+A balanced 100-image testing set is included.
+You are encouraged to add your own data.